microsoft/pxt-adafruit/docs/projects/cartoon-network.md

-  "description": "Create a BMO Music box that will play different sounds and tempos when you move it around.", "url":"/projects/cartoon-network/bmo-music-box", "imageUrl":"/static/cp/projects/cartoon-network/bmo-music-box.png" }]
+  "description": "Create a BMO Music box that will play different sounds and tempos when you move it around.", "url":"/projects/cartoon-network/bmo-music-box", "imageUrl":"/static/cp/projects/cartoon-network/bmo-music-box.png" }, {
+  "name": "Enchiridion",
+  "description": " Create your own Enchiridion and try to collect all the gems!", "url":"/projects/cartoon-network/enchiridion", "imageUrl":"/static/cp/projects/cartoon-network/enchiridion.png" }]
 ```